-The company has loan exposures totalling \$6.8 million to Mr Martin Kells and associated entities.
+As at 31 March 2018 the company had loan exposures totalling \$6.8m to Mr Martin Kells and associated entities.
 Mr Kells is an experienced developer who acts on behalf of the company as bare trustee of an entity involved in the realisation of property security on unrelated loan exposures.
+As at the date of approving these financial statements the outstanding loan amount was \$2.9m (unaudited).